 1. They teach that Jehovah is a god who micromanages and potentially judges you, based on whether or not you made your bed this morning and other simple oversights.
 Jehovah is so vindictive when it comes to children that he even keeps track of their toys, and views some toys as “wrong.”
 Playing with them is “disobedience” and makes him “sad.”

-This type of teaching is probably only going to accomplish one thing with children, and that’s ruin their self-esteem and self-confidence.
+This type of teaching is only going to accomplish one thing with children, and that’s ruin their self-confidence.
 Chances are they’ll go through life wondering what they’re doing wrong now, and being plagued with shame and guilt over every little thing, including innocent mistakes.
-They’ll probably grow up learning to be hypercritical of themselves, looking at every aspect of their life with a judgmental eye, thinking of things that Jehovah must dislike about them today.
+Children taught these lessons probably grow up learning to be hypercritical of themselves, looking at every aspect of their life with a judgmental eye, thinking of things that Jehovah must dislike about them today.
 Is that a little bit of dust on the entertainment center?
 Jehovah is sad with me.
 Did I forget to record that check?
 Jehovah is sad.
 Did I preach enough, am I reading the bible enough, do I talk too much or not enough, are my clothes too fancy or too shabby?
-Jehovah is probably sad.
+Jehovah is sad.

 Is this type of message supposed to make children feel closer to Jehovah?
 How do you feel drawn to someone that views you so harshly, especially when you’re just an innocent, imperfect child?